 Professor Alison Heppenstall

-- Professor of Geocomputation (School of Social & Political Sciences)
+- Professor of Geocomputation (Urban Studies)

 My PhD (University of Leeds) was a mixture of spatial econometrics and artificial intelligence, specifically building agent-based models to replicate dynamics within a retail market (petrol prices).
 Subsequent EPSRC and ESRC Fellowships focused on the building of Machine Learning approaches such as neural networks and evolutionary algorithms for both flood and water quality prediction.
 My academic career has focused on working with individual-based approaches, both microsimulation and agent-based modelling.
 I am interested in the methodological developments around individual-based models.
 These include uncertainty quantification, probabilistic programming, graph theory, deep learning, reinforcement learning, emulators, particle filters, neural networks etc

 Whilst at the University of Leeds, I was involved in the Leeds Institute for Data Analytics, Consumer Data Research Centre and the Urban Analytics Programme at the Alan Turing Institute.
 I held an ESRC-Turing Fellowship and continue to work on urban digital twins with the Turing.
 I am a member of the DSAB at the Joint BioSecurity Council and a member of the Royal Geographical Society.

 I work across both COSS and the MRC Unit at the University of Glasgow.

 My research interests span a wide range of ML and AI approaches including uncertainty quantification, probabilistic programming, graph theory, deep learning, reinforcement learning, emulators, particle filters, neural networks etc. I work within health and sustainability to understand the impact of net zero policies on health inequalities.